 Financial pages are a key part of the document.
-They are normally supplied to design as a scanned PDF to ensure accuracy of information.
+They are normally supplied to design as a scanned PDF to ensure the accuracy of information.
 These pages are placed into the document exactly as they are supplied and can’t be formatted to match the rest of the document.

 By following this guide, you’ll be on your way to creating an accurate and clear annual report.